“Comes love — nothing can be done!”

 Nothing prepares you for the perfect storm of separation and divorce.

-All these issues are a potent, emotional mix, leading to a breakdown of trust, anger and bewilderment.
+All these issues are a potent, emotional mix, leading to:

 There are various ways of dealing with family breakdowns but, first things first.